 Cause and Effect

 Causes are reasons and effects are the results of the reason.
 Causes have an effect on something or somebody.
-A paragraph that uses this writing pattern indicates the reason something happen and how it has an impact.
+A paragraph that uses this writing pattern indicates the reason something happened and how it has an impact.
 Below are some common phrases and clues that indicate cause and effect writing pattern was employed.

 the reason(s) thus